Smith Bay

 Smith Bay is an estuary in the Beaufort Sea that supports a wide range of fish, birds, and marine mammals.
 It is located northeast of Point Barrow, Alaska.
 The Bureau of Ocean Energy Management recognizes the southeastern portion of Barrow Canyon, which covers some, but not all, of Smith Bay, as an Environmentally Important Area.

 Geography

-Approximately 150 miles west of Prudhoe Bay, Alaska, Smith Bay stretches from Dease Inlet, Alaska to Cape Halkett, Alaska.
-Bordered by barrier islands that separate the shallow, brackish waters from the Beaufort Sea, several slow-moving rivers flow into this region.
+Approximately 150 miles west of Prudhoe Bay, Alaska, Smith Bay stretches from Dease Inlet to Cape Halkett.
+Bordered by barrier islands that separate the shallow, brackish waters from the Beaufort Sea, several slow-moving rivers flow into this region, most notably the Ikpikpuk River.
 Along with its adjacent waters, Smith Bay is a shallow-water estuary.

 Fauna

 Smith Bay is a significant hotspot for pinnipeds.
 The nearshore areas are important habitat for ringed seals that come to the landfast ice during the winter and spring to give birth.

 Polar bears and bowhead whales rely on Smith Bay for important foraging habitat.
 Polar bears have been observed using Smith Bay as a major maternal denning area to raise their young.

 Many species of birds, including yellow-billed loons, king eiders, Arctic terns, black-legged kittiwakes, glaucous and Sabine's gulls, king eiders, long-tailed ducks, and red phalaropes, are found in Smith Bay.